 Japanese hair straightening relies on a special solution that's applied to hair, similar to a flat perm.
-This solution breaks down the hair's bonds that gives it shape, allowing it to become pin-straight when the a flat-iron is applied.
+This solution breaks down the hair's bonds that give it shape, allowing it to become pin-straight when the flat-iron is applied.
 The hair is saturated with the solution, rinsed, dried with a blowdryer, and then flat-ironed with a ceramic iron in small 1/8-inch sections.
-Also like a perm solution, neutralizer is then applied, which locks the style in place.
+Also like a perm solution, a neutralizer is then applied, which locks the style in place.
 The entire process is labor and time-intensive.
 Depending on the length of your hair and its thickness, you can expect to be in the salon for a few hours.

 Select a stylist who is experienced in Japanese hair straightening.
 Before scheduling an appointment, ask how many treatments they've done and how many years they've been doing them.

 The solution tends to last about six months which is about twice as long as keratin straightening treatments.
 While both treatments are referred to as "permanent straightening," it's only permanent in the sense that it's not reversible and you will have to wait for it to grow out.
 This is one of the downsides: It doesn't necessarily look great when the top of your hair has waves while your ends are still pin-straight.
 In that way, it's kind of the opposite of a classic curly perm, which many women can deal with given the fact their hair grows in straight after they decide they no longer want the curls.
 With straightening, you either have to be patient and get creative with your style, get it retreated, or go for a drastic cut.